 Session Three: Work resumed on “A Day In the Life” on February 3rd, 1967 in EMI Studio Two, the session indicated to have begun at 7 pm.
 The first overdub to be tackled on this day appears to have been replacing Paul’s guide vocal with the real thing, complete with heavy breathing from John after the words "I noticed I was late."
 “He and I had a long discussion about that,” Geoff Emerick explains, “which led to another sonic innovation.
 He explained that he wanted his voice to sound all muzzy, as if he had just woken up from a deep sleep and hadn’t yet gotten his bearings, because that was what the lyric was trying to convey.
 My way of achieving that was to deliberately remove a lot of the treble from his voice and heavily compress it to make him sound muffled.
 When the song goes into the next section, the dreamy section that John sings, the full fidelity is restored.”

-Speaking of the mono mix of January 20th, listening to it obviously persuaded the group that both the bass and drums could be improved upon.
-Paul re-recorded his entire bass part on this day, dropping the warbly playing and the “freak-out” section at the end as his first bass attempt had.
+Speaking of the mono mix of January 20th, 1967, listening to it obviously persuaded the group that both the bass and drums could be improved upon.
+Paul re-recorded his entire bass part on this day, dropping the warbly playing and the “freak-out” section at the end as had been done during his first bass attempt.
 As for the drums, in his book “Many Years From Now,” Paul recounts: “We persuaded Ringo to play tom-toms.
 It’s sensational.
 He normally didn’t like to play lead drums, as it were, but we coached him through it.
 We said, ‘Come on, you’re fantastic, this will be really beautiful,’ and indeed it was.”
-Phil Collins remarks, “The drum fills on ‘Day In The Life’ are very, very complex things.
+Genesis drummer Phil Collins remarks, “The drum fills on ‘Day In The Life’ are very, very complex things.
 You know, you could take a great drummer from today and say, ‘I want it like that,’ and they really wouldn’t know what to do.”